cfcosta/minitest-firemock/README.md

 end
 ```

-The only real difference of using `Minitest::FireMock` instead of `Minitest::Mock` is that if `MyClass` is defined, and `my_method` isn't there, it'll raise a `MockExpectationError`.
+The only real difference of using `MiniTest::FireMock` instead of `MiniTest::Mock` is that if `MyClass` is defined, and `my_method` isn't there, it'll raise a `MockExpectationError`.
 It checks also for the arity of the method, so it'll raise a `MockExpectationError` if the real method have a different arity than the expectation.

 TODO
 ----